Voted the best angling website by the Sunday Times

 Great facilities onsite

-With plenty of car parking space, Birch House Lakes has a small fishing lodge where hot egg, bacon or sausage sandwiches plus tea, coffee and cold drinks are served from 10.00am until 2.00pm in summer, as well as selling baits such as sweetcorn and pellets whenever the lodge is open.
+With plenty of car parking space, Birch House Lakes has a small fishing lodge which is open from Wednesday to Sunday and on Bank Holidays where hot egg, bacon or sausage sandwiches plus tea, coffee and cold drinks are served from 9.00am until 2.00pm in summer, as well as selling baits such as sweetcorn and pellets whenever the lodge is open.
 There is also a ladies and gents flushing loo.
 Birch House Lakes has the added advantage that most of the waters are suitable for disabled anglers whilst bailiff Pat is always on hand to offer help and advice.

 Excellent all round fishery